-This post was updated in 2018 and 2019 to incorporate new costumes.
+This post was updated in Oct.
+2020 to incorporate new costumes.

 If you’re like me (or any other classic film fan), the character or actor you want to dress as isn’t at Party City.
 There are only ill-fitting $80 Marilyn Monroe costumes from “Gentlemen Prefer Blondes.”
 No one sells a “Gigi” costume so you can be Leslie Caron or a frumpy, loud costume to be Barbara Stanwyck in “Stella Dallas.”
 So that’s why we make our own.